hopenjin/AI_Diabetes_Diagnosis_System/README.md

 ```bash
    pip install requirement_localhost.txt
 ```
-4. Move the "server" folder to your GPU machine, and make sure the machine has 30 Gib GPU ram
+4. Move the "server" folder to your GPU machine, and make sure the machine has 30 Gib GPU RAM.
 5. Move the "local" folder to your localhost
-6. Use python to run the ai_nurse_llm.py on your GPU machine.
+6. Use Python to run the ai_nurse_llm.py on your GPU machine.
 This step needs some time to wait. python ./ai_nurse_llm.py
 7. If the GPU machine and the localhost are the same device, it is fine.
 If not, please let the device with the "local" folder SSH connect to the port (default:5000) in your GPU machine.
 ```bash